Table of Contents

 there is no acceptable alternative to allow fulfillment of degree requirements

-Application for a special examination must be made in writing by using the form available on the Registrar's Office web page.
+Application for a special examination must be made in writing by using the form available on the Mount Allison University website.

 A fee is charged for each special examination.
 This fee will be refunded if the application is not approved.